smmathen/smmathen/README.md

 - 👋 Howdy, I'm Shawn!
 - 👀 I’m interested in software development.
-I like to use my programming abilities to create personal projects and my personal website (smmathen.github.io) (custom domain coming soon 😅)
+I like to use my programming abilities to create personal projects and my personal website (https://shawnmathen.me/)
-- 🌱 I’m currently learning front-end developement and data science in my free time, and C++, Java, and Haskell in my college courses.
+- 🌱 I’m currently learning back-end developement and data science in my free time, and C++, Java, and Haskell in my college courses.
 - 💞️ I’m looking to learn anything since I'm still relatively new to programming, and I am excited for the unlimited possibilities in what I can build.

 <!---